 The most important ones in Europe are as follows:

-- Nespresso by Nestlé
+- Nespresso from Nestlé

 - Nescafé Dolce Gusto from Nestlé